top of page

 Why choose the law office of jason couey?

-Jason Couey has helped hundreds of clients through the bankruptcy process since 2003.
-Our office can help stop harassing creditor calls, stop wage and bank account garnishments, stop collections, stop home foreclosure, and stop law suits.
-We can also help you get rid of credit card debt, medical bills, pay day loans, personal loans, and many other debts that are weighing you down and stressing you out.
+Life Happens...and the Law Office of Jason Couey Can Help!
+Since 2003, the Law Office of Jason Couey has helped hundreds of clients through the bankruptcy process.
+Jason Couey represents folks who need relief from the stressful burden of debt by helping them get a fresh start by filing a Chapter 7 or Chapter 13 bankruptcy.
+By hiring Jason Couey to be your attorney, and file your bankruptcy case, we can help stop harassing creditor calls, stop wage and bank account garnishments, stop collections, stop home foreclosure, stop law suits, get rid of credit card debt, medical bills, pay day loans, personal loans, and many other debts that are weighing you down and stressing you out.

 Chapter 7 Bankruptcy is the most common case I file for clients.
 Filing a Chapter 7 Bankruptcy is used to “discharge” aka "get rid of" unsecured debt, such as credit card debt, medical bills, pay day loans, personal loans, collections, and most judgments that have resulted from a law suit.
 A Chapter 7 Bankruptcy can stop harassing creditor calls, stop collection letters, stop lawsuits, stop wage garnishment, stop bank account garnishment, and prevent automobile repossession and home foreclosures.
 However, if you need to get caught up on mortgage payments or automobile payments, a Chapter 13 Bankruptcy may be the better option.